tortoise/tortoise-orm/docs/models.rst

     id = fields.IntField(pk=True)

 This code defines integer primary key for table.
+If you don't define a primary key, we will create a Integer primary key with name of ``id`` for you.
-Sadly, currently only simple integer pk is supported.
+Sadly, currently only simple integer primary key is supported.

 .. code-block:: python3